Universal quantum computing with parafermions assisted by a half fluxon: Conclusions

-\paragraph*{Conclusion and Discussions.---} We proposed a non-Clifford gate for Parafermions using Aharonov-Casher effect.
-Moving a half-fluxon around a parafermion pair implements the $U_{HF}$ gate which is non-Clifford for qudit dimension $N>2$.
-In a spin-triplet Josephson junction with a dipole defect, half-fluxon can be created and moved around.
+We proposed a non-Clifford gate for parafermions using Aharonov-Casher effect.
+Braiding a half-fluxon around a parafermion pair implements the $U_{\text{HF,N}}$ gate as mentioned in \cref{UHF} and which is non-Clifford for qudit dimension $N>2$.
+In a spin-triplet Josephson junction with a current dipole defect, half-fluxon can be created and moved around using a bias current.
 Combining such a junction with parafermionic defects can implement the non-Clifford gate robustly via half-fluxon braiding.
 This proposal can be combined with recent work on parafermion box \cite{PF_box} for a universal gate set where the Clifford gates are measurement-based.
 While we have focused on half-fluxons in spin-triplet superconductors to develop a proof-of-principle scheme, the key ingredient, namely the existence of a stable vortex with fractional flux, may appear in other types of systems, for example, unconventional superconductors intertwined with spatial order~\cite{Berg09, SarangPRL2013}.
-By braiding a quantized fractional flux of a quarter fluxon i.e. $\frac{h}{8e}$ around a MZM pair, one can also implement the non-Clifford gate $T=Z^\frac{1}{4}$ on the corresponding logical qubit with logical operator $Z$.
-Thus, extension of anyon models with quantized fractional fluxons provides robust universality and a general study of such extensions is left for future work.
+By braiding a quantized fractional flux of a quarter fluxon i.e. $\frac{h}{8e}$ around a pair of Majorana zero modes, one can also implement the non-Clifford gate $T=Z^\frac{1}{4}$ on the corresponding logical qubit with logical operator $Z$.
+Thus, extending anyon models with quantized fractional fluxons provides robust universality and a study of such extensions is left for future work.

-\paragraph*{Acknowledgments.---}
+\section{Acknowledgments}